hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Command line options

-This reference describes the syntax of the Hyperledger Besu command line interface (CLI) options.
+This reference describes the syntax of the Hyperledger Besu configuration options.

 :::info